Geocell

 Geocell (ჯეოსელი) is a mobile communication brand owned by Silknet.
-Geocell is the first GSM operator entered Georgian market.
+Geocell is the first GSM operator that entered the Georgian market.

 Geocell was founded as an independent company in 1996 with a shared Georgian and Turkish investment.
 Control of the company was held by the Georgian side.
 The company's 900 MHz GSM network became fully operational in March 1997.

-On 27 March 2001 Geocell acquired Georgia's third largest GSM provider "GT Mobile", renamed it into its second branch "Lai-Lai", and started operating on the 1800 MHz frequency.
+On 27 March 2001, Geocell acquired Georgia's third largest GSM provider "GT Mobile", renamed it into its second branch "Lai-Lai", and started operating on the 1800 MHz frequency.

-Alongside standard GSM and GPRS services the company owns a UMTS license (2100 MHz), enabling 3G technologies including HSDPA.
+Alongside standard GSM and GPRS services, the company owns a UMTS license (2100 MHz), enabling 3G technologies including HSDPA.

-From 2007 until 2018 Geocell was part of the TeliaSonera Group.
+From 2007 until 2018, Geocell was part of the TeliaSonera Group.
 Since 2018 it has been a part of Silknet.

-Geocell coverage area occupies more than 98% of the country territory.
+Geocell's coverage area occupies more than 98% of the country's territory.
 Geocell subscribers are able to use roaming service in 150 countries worldwide.

-Nowadays number of registered Geocell subscribers is around 2 million people.
+Nowadays, the number of registered Geocell subscribers is around 2 million people.